newrelic/check_docker/README.md

 check_docker
 ============

 A Nagios check to check some basic statistics reported by the Docker daemon.
-Additionally validates the absence of Ghost containers and and be made to require the presence of a container running from a particular image tag.
+Additionally validates the absence of Ghost containers and and may optionally be made to require the presence of a container running from a particular image tag.

 `check_docker` is written in Go and is multi-threaded to keep the drag time low on your Nagios server.
 It makes two API requests to the